Lanka state-owned TV goes off air as protesters storm building | Politics

 - Sri Lanka

-Sri Lanka's state-owned television channel Rupavihini suspended its telecast on Wednesday as protesters stormed the building, amidst the deepening political turmoil and economic crisis in the crisis-hit country.
+Sri Lanka's state-owned television channel Rupavahini suspended its telecast on Wednesday as protesters stormed the building, amidst the deepening political turmoil and economic crisis in the crisis-hit country.

-The Sri Lanka Rupavahini Corporation (SLRC) said that its engineers have suspended their live and recorded telecasts as the corporation premises are being surrounded by protesters.
+The Sri Lanka Rupavahini Corporation (SLRC) said that its engineers have suspended their life and recorded telecasts as the corporation premises are being surrounded by protesters.

+SLRC official said that a group of protestors who had entered the premises had demanded that they run only news related to 'anti-government protests' and entertainment programs, Newswire Lanka reported.

+The protesters had been provided some 15 minutes to convey their side of the story to the viewers, after which the channel suspended transmission.

 Later, the channel resumed its transmission.